 SGSAH EDI PhD Mentor

 Provided mentorship for doctoral funding applicants facing structural barriers in higher education.
-The role included helping students workshop proposal ideas, source potential supervisors, provide constructive feedback on writing, proofreading applications, offering support and encouragement as needed.
+The role included helping prospective students workshop proposal ideas, source potential supervisors, provide constructive feedback on writing, proofreading applications, and offering other forms of support as needed.

 Other Academic Activities